fuenfundachtzig/Pythonkurs1/README.md

 * You can discard all local changes, but save them for possible re-use later using `git stash`.
 * You can discard all local changes permanently with `git reset --hard`.

 If `git status` shows no modified files, you can safely run `git pull` in your working copy to get the latest updates.
+Often, it's easiest to just try `git pull --rebase` to pull the changes and put your own changes on top of them.

 Hint: There is a plugin called [nbdime](https://nbdime.readthedocs.io/en/latest/) that conveniently allows to display changes in the notebooks.